Toughsheet Community Stadium: History

 When the stadium was named after long-time team sponsor Reebok in 1997, fans considered the title impersonal and believed that too much emphasis was being placed on financial considerations.
-This opposition considerably lessened after the stadium was built, as fans grew accustomed to the name and were bolstered by Reebok's status as a local company.
+That opposition lessened considerably after the stadium was built, as fans grew accustomed to the name and were bolstered by Reebok's status as a local company.

-The Macron title was applied in July 2014 after the Bolton Wanderers club finalised a partnership with the large Italian sportswear brand.
+The Macron branding was applied in July 2014, after the Bolton Wanderers club finalised a partnership with the large Italian sportswear brand.
 In April 2014, long-serving club chairman Phil Gartside stated that he was "proud" to be associated with Macron and had "been very impressed with their [Macron's] passion for football".
 A four-year duration was negotiated for the Macron deal and the club had the option to extend at completion.

-When the deal with Macron came to an end in August 2018 the stadium was again renamed, this time as the University of Bolton Stadium.
+When the deal with Macron came to an end in August 2018, the stadium was again renamed, this time as the University of Bolton Stadium.

+On 1 July 2023, the stadium name was changed to The Toughsheet Community Stadium, with the deal set to last for five years.